ptomulik/testmd/README.md

 listed in `name` array.
-What is selected for installation depends on the available package versions (the `versions` parameter), the user requirements prescribed with version expression (the `ensure` parameter) and on the order in which the package names appear in `name` parameter (packages from the left are considered to be preferred).
-If there are still multiple versions suitable for installation, the most recent version is selected.
+What is selected for installation depends on the available package versions (the `versions` parameter), the user requirements prescribed with version expression (the `ensure` parameter) and on the order in which the package names appear in `name` parameter (left-most names take precedence).
+If there is still a package having  multiple versions suitable for installation, the most recent version is selected.

-The main question is what to put into the `name`, `versions`, `candidates` and `installed` parameters.
+The obvious question is what to put into the `name`, `versions`, `candidates` and `installed` parameters (it would be quite stupid to always define them by hand).
 Their values may be generated automatically at agent side and passed to the master as facts.
 We may use a [ptomulik-repoutil](https://forge.puppetlabs.com/ptomulik/repoutil) plugin to fill-up some facts with data for `versions`  and `candidates`.
 For this example, we'll assume that the relevant package names are `apache2` (Debian),